Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 - (thanks to rl issues, a pause will be made in this mod's development but 16 relics will be done already when finishing the fourth milestone)

-6. Relics inspired by Cammy, Dhalsim, Blanka, Zangief and as a guest, Valerie from Fantasy Strike.
+6. Relics inspired by Cammy, Dhalsim, Blanka, Zangief and as a guest, Valerie from Fantasy Strike. - Done.
-7. Starting support to Nexus Mods.
+7. Focus in Akuma's inspired relic. - Done.
-8. One boss relic for Boxer, Claw, Sagat and Dictator, respectively. (about the names chosen here, check https://en.wikipedia.org/wiki/Street_Fighter_II:_The_World_Warrior#Regional_differences)
+8. One boss relic for Boxer, Claw, Sagat and Dictator, respectively. (about the names chosen here, check ttps://en.wikipedia.org/wiki/Street_Fighter_II:_The_World_Warrior#Regional_differences)
-9. Focus in Akuma's inspired relic.
+9. Starting support to Nexus Mods.
-10. Focus in T. Hawk relic (only in his relic because it will trigger events, and that's different from all the other relics so far)
+10. Add Data tracking to know how the mods is being used
-11. Relics inspired by Fei Long and Deejay. (number unknown)
+11. ????????????????????
 12. ?????????????????????
 13. Undefined extra content.
-14. Test of 1 Custom Modifier revolving around fighter's set relics to make the equivalent of mini-characters, as a test. (use Blademaster Perk system together with relic that triggers them)
+14. (Maybe) Test of 1 Custom Modifier revolving around fighter's set relics to make the equivalent of mini-characters, as a test. (use Blademaster Perk system together with relic that triggers them)
 15. Reworking of other Custom Modifiers to have more mini-characters, IF I'm fine with the results above
 16. Update of beta art and sound assets to v1.0
 17. Polishing, refactoring and balancing.